Francis-Hsu/testOTM/README.md

 <!-- badges: end -->

-`testOTM` is an R package that computes multivariate ranks and quantiles defined through the theory of optimal transports.
-It also provides several applications of these statistics, most notably the two-sample multivariate goodness-of-fit testing.
+`testOTM` is an R package that computes multivariate ranks and quantiles defined through the theory of optimal transportation.
+It also provides several applications of these statistics, most notably a method for two-sample multivariate goodness-of-fit testing.

 ## Installation

-You can install the released version of testOTM from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of `testOTM` from [CRAN](https://CRAN.R-project.org) with:

 ``` r